ltp/ucs-game-of-life/README.md

 and arranged as a square or rectangular shape.

-When you have configured the script for your environment, the script will run for 20 generations with a ten second gap between each generation.
+When you have configured the script for your environment, the script will run for 20 generations with a three second gap between each generation.

 Note that there may be some delay between all lights updating for each generation due to the delay of UCSM actioning the led action.